Avalanche D-man Cale Makar wins Conn Smythe as playoff MVP

 “We’ve seen him play this way from Day 1 of the season,” coach Jared Bednar said.
 “This guy is elite, and with him, the job he does for us offensively and defensively, watching him play, how dynamic he is, he’s just the best defenseman in the game right now.”

-And the best player in the playoffs, bringing a wildly creative flair on offense to the speedy, force-the-turnover defense the Avs need to make things go — even if often reluctant to take credit.
+And the best player in the playoffs, bringing a wildly creative flair on offense to the speedy, force-the-turnover defense the Avs need to make things go.
+On the ice moments after winning the championship, Colorado captain Gabriel Landeskog was asked how teams might emulate the Avalanche.
+He paused for a moment.

 “I don’t think anything goes to his head,” general manager Joe Sakic said.
 “Cale is a hard-working, humble guy.
 He does not pay attention to any outside noise.
 He deserves everything he’s getting.
 Such an unbelievable hockey player, and he plays both ways.”